paulflakstad/opencms-module-customwidgets/README.md

 2.1 and 2.2 are the "conditional statements", which allow us to target single objects in the array.
 (2.2 could have been omitted here – 2.1 alone would have been sufficient – but is included to show the syntax whenever multiple conditional statements are needed.)

+#### Targeting objects in arrays without conditional statements
-Without conditional statements, you normally shouldn't expect anything good to come out of targeting something in an array.
-If you use a selector like `%(links:href)` (conditional statement omitted), the selector will target the `href` property of the *first* object in the `links` array.
+In short, you normally shouldn't expect anything good to come out of this.
+It will still "work" though: If you use a selector like `%(links:href)` _(conditional statement omitted)_, the selector will target the `href` property of the *first* object in the `links` array.

 Note that conditional selectors should be used only as the *last part* of a selector.
 - `%(links:href[lang=en])` will work